Tonyfu09/2023-24_OSWE_Note/README.md

 https://portswigger.net/web-security/sql-injection <br>

 ## Serialization and Deserialization
 Serialization, as defined by Microsoft, is the conversion of an object's state into a format suitable for persistence or transportation.
 You can find more about this definition on Microsoft's website.
+Deserialization, on the other hand, involves reconstructing an object from its serialized form to restore its original state.

 For a practical example of deserializing objects, you can refer to the following link: [Newtonsoft's documentation on deserializing objects](https://www.newtonsoft.com/json/help/html/deserializeobject.htm).
 Additionally, there's a helpful sample code in C# available online, which you can access through this link: [Sample code on GitLab](https://gitlab.com/-/snippets/2496138).